 6. Build bespoke shelves

 You can never have too much storage space, so make the most of every inch with bespoke shelving.
-Have it fitted in whatever style and awkward sized space you desire, from alcoves, to tricky corners – making the most of awkward recesses is the perfect way to utilise every nook and cranny in-between.
+From clever designs for alcoves to tricky corners – making the most of awkward recesses is the perfect way to utilise every nook and cranny for savvy storage.

 Cost: It makes sense to have the shelves tailor-made to fit their contents and create your own super-efficient library system.
 If you're handy with DIY it can keep costs to a minimum.
 Alternatively The London Alcove Company can construct alcove shelving like this, installed and painted, for £945.

 7. Install a skylight

-If you have a dark attic room or bathroom, off-the peg skylights are a relatively inexpensive architectural solution.
+If you have a dark loft room or attic bathroom idea, off-the peg skylights are a relatively inexpensive architectural solution.
 Adding one or two will brighten any gloomy room, instantly transforming a space.

 Cost: Velux skylights start from around £500 for the fixed, non-opening solution, and should cost around £250/£350 for an experienced builder to install.

 8. Add a garden room

 Give your property the boost of an extra room, without the need for an expensive extension idea for small houses.
 Maximise limited living space on a budget by installing a garden room design idea.
 Whether it be a specialist garden room pod or a revamped shed, having an extra room allows for a home office, gym or summer house in which to escape the house.

 Cost: Professional garden room costs can be very expensive, therefore if on a budget go for the summer house or shed idea instead.
 There’s a cost to laying a good-quality foundation, but with reasonable skills you can keep the price of this low by doing it yourself.